North-South Skirmish Association: Revolver

 Revolvers were issued to cavalrymen, artillery troops, and officers during the Civil War, which was one of the first conflicts to see such arms used in quantity.
 N-SSA revolver competition is limited to revolvers using percussion cap ignition.
 The major types of revolver used were the Colt Model 1851 and 1860, and the Remington Models of 1858 and 1863.

 There is also a single shot pistol competition for individual entry only (i.e. no team events).

 Breechloading rifle

 The American Civil War was the first conflict in which firearms using self-contained cartridges were widely used.
 In the mid-1990s, the N-SSA added events for such arms to the competition schedule.
 Breechloading Rifles, as defined in N-SSA events, include the Henry Rifle and the Spencer Repeating Rifle.
 This is often referred to as the repeater match, given the ability of these weapons to hold more than one cartridge in its magazine.

 Single shot rifle

-In addition to the repeater match listed above, the N-SSA offers a category for single shot breechloading weapons.
+In addition to the repeater match listed above, the N-SSA offers a category for single-shot breech-loading weapons.
 Both externally primed percussion weapons (mainly the Sharps 1859 rifle and rifle versions of the Maynard) as well as internally primed cartridge guns (such as the Ballard, Frank Wesson, and so on) are used.